 Camptonville, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

-In terms of college education, Camptonville is nearly on par with the US average for all cities of 21.84%: 20.51% of adults 25 and older in Camptonville have a bachelor's degree or advanced degree.
+The education level of Camptonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.51% of adults 25 and older in Camptonville have a college degree.

 The per capita income in Camptonville in 2022 was $34,640, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $138,560 for a family of four.
 However, Camptonville contains both very wealthy and poor people as well.